skandlab/NDRquant/README.md

 The ctDNA fraction can be estimated from the relative coverages of the predictive NDRs with linear regression using the trained parameters (data/ folder, "model coefficients.xlsx").
 ![Alt text](https://github.com/skandlab/NDRquant/blob/main/Data/model%20prediction.jpg)

-#### examples:
+#### example:
-The ctDNA fraction can be estimated from the calculated relative coverages above using the trained parameters: fraction=sum(Coefficient*Relative_coverage)+Intercept
+The ctDNA fraction can be estimated from the calculated relative coverages above using the trained parameters:

+fraction=sum(Coefficient*Relative_coverage)+Intercept

 |Feature|	Gene|	Transcript|	Coefficient|Relative_coverage|
 |:--------:|:--------:|:-----:|:-----:|:---------:|
 |1|	SHKBP1	|ENST00000599716|	0.607	|0.40|